-- The outer ring of the bearing is spherical and swivels in the housing to compensate for misalignment.
-Secure hold-down bolts, but do not fully tighten. - Align the setscrews on the bearings and tighten one setscrew on each bearing. - Rotate the shaft to allow the bearing outer rings to find their center of free movement. - 13.
-Tighten hold-down bolts to proper torque. - 14.
+- 9. The outer ring of the bearing is spherical and swivels in the housing to compensate for misalignment.
+Secure hold-down bolts, but do not fully tighten. - 10.
+Align the setscrews on the bearings and tighten one setscrew on each bearing. - 11.
+Rotate the shaft to allow the bearing outer rings to find their center of free movement. - 12.
+Tighten hold-down bolts to proper torque as shown in the Recommended Torque chart. - 13.
 Turn the shaft by hand.
-Resistance should be the same as it was before hold-down bolts were fully tightened. - 15.
-Tighten bearing setscrews to specified torque.
-Refer to Recommended Torque chart. - 16.
-Re-install the pulley and adjust the belt tension. - 17.
-Repeat process for opposite bearing. - 18.
-Test run the fan and trim the balance as necessary (.0785 in/sec max.). - 19.
-Retighten setscrews on bearings, sheave and wheel.
-Recheck belt tension and adjust as needed.
+Resistance should be the same as it was before hold-down bolts were fully tightened. - 14.
+Tighten bearing setscrews to specified torque (see Recommended Torque chart). - 15.
+Re-install the pulley and adjust the belt tension.
+Refer to Belts and Pulley Installation. - 16.
+Repeat the process for opposite bearing. - 17.
+Adjust the belt tension. - 18.
+Test run and retighten all setscrews and bolts.
+Trim balance as necessary (.0785 in/sec max.).